lucalves/jasmine-node/README.md

-# Jasmine: Tests with NodeJS
+# Jasmine: Tests with Nodejs

 This is a intermediate project, that the user use the Jasmine Framework to test the application.